unocss-applet/unocss-applet/packages/preset-applet/README.md

 # @unocss-applet/preset-applet

-The `UniApp` preset for [UnoCSS](https://github.com/unocss/unocss), fork from [@unocss/preset-uno](https://github.com/unocss/unocss/tree/main/packages/preset-uno) and modified to transform some CSS selector that mini-program can't use.
+The Applet preset for [UnoCSS](https://github.com/unocss/unocss), fork from [@unocss/preset-uno](https://github.com/unocss/unocss/tree/main/packages/preset-uno) and modified to transform some CSS selector that mini-program can't use.

 ## Install